Impact of the COVID-19 pandemic on sports: Tennis

 From mid-August 2020, one case apiece was recorded in connection with tournaments in Prague, Todi, and US Open in New York.
 Benoît Paire tested positive just prior to the US Open and was withdrawn from the tournament.

 The 2021 Australian Open went on with a capacity limit of 30,000 spectators per-day, and all players subject to mandatory 14-day quarantine on arrival.
 Due to a snap lockdown issued by the State of Victoria to control a cluster of community transmission, the tournament went behind closed doors from 11:30 p.m. local time on 12 February (with spectators removed from the last remaining match due to lockdown taking effect at midnight) through 17 February 2021, and returned to 7,477 spectators per-session for the remainder of the tournament.
 To reduce staff needed on-site, it was the first Grand Slam to use electronic line judging for all matches; the automated announcements were contributed by essential workers.

 On 8 April 2021, the French Tennis Federation delayed the 2021 French Open by one week due to a third national lockdown in France.

-On 20 May, the 2021 BNP Paribas Open, was originally scheduled from 8 to 21 March, had been rescheduled to 4 to 17 October after continuous COVID cases in California had been rose.
-On 2 July, the ATP, WTA, and ITF cancelled the Asian tournaments for the second year in the row including the 2021 WTA Finals, which was to take place in Shenzhen, China due to the continuous travel restrictions in Asia related to the COVID-19 pandemic in Asia.
-On 13 September, it was announced the WTA Finals was relocated to Guadalajara, Mexico.
+On 20 May, the 2021 BNP Paribas Open, originally scheduled from 8 to 21 March, was rescheduled to 4 to 17 October after COVID cases in California rose.
+On 2 July, the ATP, WTA, and ITF cancelled the Asian tournaments for the second year in a row – including the 2021 WTA Finals, which was to take place in Shenzhen, China – due to the continuous travel restrictions in Asia related to the COVID-19 pandemic in Asia.
+On 13 September, it was announced the WTA Finals were relocated to Guadalajara, Mexico.

 As the country will maintain international entry restrictions through mid-2022, it was reported that organizers were considering the possibility that the 2022 Australian Open could be re-located outside of Australia, unless it is able to attain a more flexible quarantine arrangement with the Australian government.
 The ATP and WTA Auckland Open were cancelled in 2021 and 2022, with organizers similarly citing New Zealand's restrictive quarantine rules as making the tournament logistically impossible.
-In November 2021, in compliance with requirements implemented by the State of Victoria, it was announced that all attendees and players would be required to be fully-vaccinated for COVID-19.
+In November 2021, in compliance with requirements implemented by the State of Victoria, it was announced that all attendees and players would be required to be fully vaccinated for COVID-19.
 Novak Djokovic, who was pursuing a 10th Australian Open title, became the subject of controversy prior to the tournament over his attempts to gain a medical exemption to the vaccine mandate.

 Triathlon

-The World Triathlon Executive Board, met via teleconference, has decided to extend the suspension of all activities of the International Federation until 30 June, due to the current situation worldwide with the COVID-19 outbreak.
+The World Triathlon Executive Board, which met via teleconference, decided to extend the suspension of all activities of the International Federation until 30 June.
 This suspension includes WTS Yokohama, three African (ATU) cups, three American (PATCO) events, four Asian (ASTC) cups, one event in Oceania (OTU) and eight in Europe, (ETU) plus the Yokohama Paratriathlon Series and Paratriathlon World Cup.